Geriatric Physical Therapy

 Physical Therapy Benefits for Seniors:

 - Reduce the risk of a fall.
-Falls are the leading case of accidents among seniors and often result in a bone fractures and other injuries.
+Falls are the leading cause of accidents among seniors and often result in a bone fractures and other injuries.
 A physical therapist can teach seniors techniques to prevent a fall.

 - Lower your risk of injury.
 Physical therapy helps seniors learn how to maintain their stability as it relates to gravity when they’re mobile.
 This awareness helps reduce the risk of injuries and re-injury.